-Administration of medication at school
+Administration of Medication at School

-Wherever possible we allow CYP to carry their on medicines and relevant devices and where CYP selfadminister we will provide supervision as appropriate
+Wherever possible we allow CYP to carry their on medicines and relevant devices and where CYP self-administer we will provide supervision as appropriate

-- We will only administer medication at school when it is essential to do so and where not to do so would be detrimental to a CYPs health. - We will only accept medication that has been prescribed by a doctor, dentist, nurse prescriber or pharmacist prescriber. - We will only accept non prescribed medication if it is included in an Individual Healthcare Plan or if we have a written procedure in place for that type of medication which has been authorised by NYCC insurance.

-- We will not give Aspirin to any CYP under 16 unless it is prescribed - We only give medication when we have written parental permission to do so. - Where appropriate, CYP are encouraged to carry and administer their own inhalers with a spare being kept in each Key Stage and the School Office. - Medication not carried by CYP is stored in the School Office or staff room refrigerator.. - Controlled drugs are stored in the school safe. - CYP who do not carry and administer their own medication know where it is stored and how to readily access it.
+- We will only administer medication at school when it is essential to do so and where not to do so would be detrimental to a CYPs health. - We will only accept medication that has been prescribed by a doctor, dentist, nurse prescriber or pharmacist prescriber.
+Exception of paracetamol see below. - We will only accept non prescribed medication if it is included in an Individual Healthcare Plan or if we have a written procedure in place for that type of medication which has been authorised by NYCC insurance. - We will not give Aspirin to any CYP under 16 unless it is prescribed - We only give medication when we have written parental permission to do so. - Medication not carried by CYP is stored the school office. - Controlled drugs are s - tored in a secure drawer in the school office. - CYP who do not carry and administer their own medication know where it is stored and how to readily access it.